Prime Minister Jacinda Ardern: 'I'm not the gold standard' for motherhood

 Her comments, made during a panel discussion at Unicef's social good summit in New York, come after being praised for inspiring women juggling motherhood and a career.

-Speaking at panel this morning, Adern said there were things in her life that were not the same as most women.
+Speaking at a panel this morning, Adern said there were things in her life that were not the same as for most women.

 "So what we do to make sure it is easier for women generally is flexible working environments."

-Adern said extended parental leave and spaces at workplaces for breastfeeding made it easier for mothers but there needed to be a cultural shift.
+Ardern said extended parental leave and spaces at workplaces for breastfeeding made it easier for mothers, but there needed to be a cultural shift.

-Ardern said she was lucky to be the second leader in the world to have a child in the office.
+Ardern said she was lucky to be the second leader in the world to have a child while in office.

-Ardern's week in New York along with about 140 other leaders in town for the UN General Assembly includes appearances on major US television shows, a meeting with actor Anne Hathaway, and her first speech as NZ leader at the United Nations.
+Ardern's week in New York, along with about 140 other leaders in town for the UN General Assembly, will include appearances on major US television shows, a meeting with actor Anne Hathaway, and her first speech as NZ leader at the United Nations.

 The Prime Minister is travelling with her partner Clarke Gayford and baby Neve, who was briefly glimpsed with her father at the United Nations.
 Gayford is tagging after Ardern where possible so Neve can be fed.

-A tweet from Gayford revealed Neve had kept her parents up until 3.30am that day after landing after midnight.
+A tweet from Gayford revealed Neve had kept her parents up until 3.30am after they landed after midnight.